Peru is a stunning country rich in both cultural history and natural wonders.

 Recommended by Elisa from World in Paris

-The Chachapoyas were a people of warriors who controlled this area from AD500 until its defeat by the Inca Empire in the XVth century.
+The Chachapoyas were warriors who controlled this area from AD500 until its defeat by the Inca Empire in the XVth century.
 Because of its similarities with the Inka Trail, from Km 82 to Macchu Picchu, the Gran Vilaya Trek is often called the Inka Trail of the North.

 The Gran Vilaya Trek starts at the colonial city of Chachapoyas in Northern Peru and ends in Kuelap, the Chachapoyas’ sacred city.
 This is a moderate – difficult trek, with important slopes (+1400 m, -1000m) and long walking days (6- 7 hours a day), so you need to be fit.